ToxicDonkeyButts/fifth-equilux/Monsters/# Monster Statistics.md

 Some special abilities have restrictions on the number of times they can be used.

 ***X/Day***.
-The notation "X/Day" means a special ability can be used X number of times and that a monster must finish a long rest to regain expended uses.
-For example, "1/Day" means a special ability can be used once and that the monster must finish a long rest to use it again.
+The notation "X/Day" means a special ability can be used X number of times and that a monster must finish a rest to regain expended uses.
+For example, "1/Day" means a special ability can be used once and that the monster must finish a rest to use it again.

 ***Recharge X-Y***.
 The notation "Recharge X-Y" means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
 At the start of each of the monster's turns, roll a d6.
 If the roll is one of the numbers in the recharge notation, the monster regains the use of the special ability.
-The ability also recharges when the monster finishes a short or long rest.
+The ability also recharges when the monster finishes a rest.

 For example, "Recharge 5-6" means a monster can use the special ability once.
 Then, at the start of the monster's turn, it regains the use of that ability if it rolls a 5 or 6 on a d6.

-***Recharge after a Short or Long Rest***.
-This notation means that a monster can use a special ability once and then must finish a short or long rest to use it again.
+***Recharge after a Rest***.
+This notation means that a monster can use a special ability once and then must finish a rest to use it again.

 ## Equipment